chrismile/HexVolumeRenderer/README.md

 ## Building and running the programm

 The program requires the library sgl (https://github.com/chrismile/sgl).
-On Ubuntu 18.04 for example, you can install all other necessary dependencies with this command (additionally to the prerequisites required by sgl):
+On Ubuntu 20.04 for example, you can install all other necessary dependencies with this command (additionally to the prerequisites required by sgl):

 ```
-sudo apt-get install libjsoncpp-dev libcurl-dev libeigen3-dev liblemon-dev
+sudo apt-get install libjsoncpp-dev libcurl-dev libeigen3-dev liblemon-dev libgegl-dev
 ```

+Lemon and GEGL are optional dependencies.
 After installing sgl (see above) execute in the repository directory:

 ```
 mkdir build